 Smokey Bear has been a successful and recognizable advertisement for the United States Forest Service in the prevention of forest fires.
-Observe the drawing of Smokey Bear.
+Observe the Smokey Bear advertisement on the next page.
 Write a paragraph describing the message that the picture represents.